 - Obtained a Bachelor of Theology degree from the University of South Africa (1980).

 - Retired from the pastoral ministry (2006).

-- We are now happily living in a retirement village in Port Elizabeth South Africa, praise God, still in good health.
+- We are now happily living in a retirement village in Port Elizabeth (now Gqeberha) South Africa, praise God, still in good health.

 - Our three children are all happily married, faithfully follow the Lord, and have given us four grandsons and two granddaughters